-COM 4483 Communication Internship 3 Hours

-Students may seek a position which relates to their major with a cooperating business in the communication industry.
-Students are required to work 50 hours for each academic credit hour received.
+COM 4483 Communication Internship 3 Hours Students may seek a position which relates to their major with a cooperating business in the communication industry.
 A weekly report to the supervising professor is required.
-May be repeated for up to six units.
-Offered on a CR/F basis only.
-(Prerequisite: approval of the media faculty.)
+May be repeated.
+Offered on a CR/NC basis only.
+(Prerequisite: approval of the Communication Arts Department Chair)